openstack-k8s-operators/dev-docs/nfv_sriov.md

 edpm_network_config_template:
 SRIOV enabled network interfaces should be specified in the network config templates to configure SRIOV on the EDPM node.
+This example also assumes that the EDPM nodes:
+- PXE and boot settings are already configured.
+- Are at least one baremetal compute with SRIOV interfaces.

 ```
 edpm_network_config_template